art-test-stack/stars_gui/README.md

 $$dv_i(t) = a_i(t) \cdot dt$$
 $$dx_i(t) = dv_i(t) \cdot dt$$

-Hence, we can compute the new velocity and the new position:
+Hence, we can compute the new velocity:

 $$v_i(t) := v_i(t) + dv_i(t)$$

+And the new position:

 $$x_i(t) := x_i(t) + dx_i(t)$$

 Notice that the computation have been made not considering the type of the referential.
 In the program, everything are compute in an euclidian one.